EemeliSurakkaBrink/sick-beasts-frontend/documentation/backend_structure_document.md

 *   **Cloud Provider:**

-    *   We use a cloud service (e.g., AWS, DigitalOcean, or similar) that supports PHP applications and offers managed databases, load balancers, and more.
+    *   We use a cloud service (e.g., AWS, DigitalOcean, or similar) that supports deployments with Sanity and offers managed databases, load balancers, and more.

 *   **Benefits:**

-    *   **Reliability:** High uptime and resilience, meaning our store is available when customers need it.
+    *   **Reliability:** High uptime and resilience, ensuring our store is available when customers need it.
     *   **Scalability:** Resources can be scaled up automatically based on demand.
     *   **Cost-effectiveness:** Pay for what you use while still having access to enterprise-grade features and security.